Funding Goals: Which Kickstarter Projects Reached It?

 - A combined neural net based using (3) and (4)

 - An autoML pipeline using the sklearn package using the same data as (4)

-These results show that the NLP encoder, neural net and random forest models offer similar improvements over the baseline model; these are complementary approaches based on different inputs so the combination brings a significant jump in performance.
+These results show that the NLP encoder, neural net and random forest models offer similar improvements over the baseline model; these are complementary approaches based on different inputs, so the combination brings a significant jump in performance.
 Auto ML does offer a further marginal improvement, although the complex pipeline means this is at the expense of interpretability.

 The final f1 score current is a significant improvement on the baseline model.
 Whilst this is not a particularly accurate model, this result is probably unsurprising - assessing the creativity, appeal and viability of a new project pitch is surely a very difficult task.
-But it does demonstrate that there are patterns in the datset which can help differentiate likely winners.
+But it does demonstrate that there are patterns in the dataset which can help differentiate likely winners.